Lando-L/zio-ssi/README.md

 # zio-ssi
-A type-safe library for building self-sovereign identity applications powered by ZIO
+A type-safe library for building self-sovereign identity applications powered by ZIO.